 - Inactive: Power Apps will deactivate the IME initially.
 You can activate it later if desired.

-Create and edit fields for Common Data Service
+Create and edit columns for Dataverse

-Types of fields and field data types
+Types of columns and column data types

-Define calculated fields to automate manual calculations
+Define calculated columns to automate manual calculations

-Define rollup fields that aggregate values
+Define rollup columns that aggregate values